Undergraduates & Masters

 Acceptance will depend on the capacity of the research group and the ongoing projects.

 We host online events and workshops to inform you about various opportunities available at the CRG and guide you on how to search for PhD positions.
-If you are keen to learn more, fill out this form HERE.
+If you are keen to learn more, please check HERE.

 WHO ARE WE LOOKING FOR?